guusj/books/Warbreaker_BrandonSanderson.md

 Denth glanced at Clod.
 “They’re not all equal.
 Most Lifeless, they’re just made out of whatever body happens to be around.
 If you pay good money, you can get one who was very skillful in life.”
 She felt a chill, remembering then that moment of humanity she’d seen on Clod’s face as he defended her.
 If an undead monstrosity could be a hero, then a pious princess could blaspheme.
 Or was she still just trying to justify her actions?
 “Skill,” she whispered.
 “They keep it?”
 Denth nodded.
 “Some semblance of it, at least.
-Considering what we paid for this guy, he’d must have been quite the soldier.
+Considering what we paid for this guy, he must have been quite the soldier.
 And that’s why it’s worth the money, time, and trouble to repair him, rather than buy a new Lifeless.”
 _They treat him just like a thing_, Vivenna thought.
 Just as she should.
 And yet, more and more, she thought of Clod as a “he.”
 He had saved her life.
 Not Denth, not Tonk Fah.
 Clod.
 It seemed to her that they should show more respect for him.
 Jewels finished with the muscles, then sewed the skin closed with a thick string.
 “Though he’ll kind of heal,” Denth said, “it’s best to use something strong in the repair, so the wound doesn’t rip apart again.”